Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

+For $^{197}$Au, an odd-$A$ nucleus, we adopt $\beta_{2,\rm{Au}} = 0.14$ and triaxiality $\gamma_{\rm{Au}} = 45^\circ$, guided by conservative low-energy estimates and model systematic comparisons with neighboring nuclei~\cite{Bally:2023dxi,Wu:1996zzb}.
+While its odd-$A$ character introduces polarization effects associated with the unpaired nucleon that complicate spectroscopic extraction of deformation parameters~\cite{Werner:1994ojv}, the bulk geometry of heavy nuclei is dominated by collective mean-field properties~\cite{Moller:2015fba,Bally:2014jsa,Bally:2023dxi}.

-For $^{197}$Au, we adopt $\beta_{2,\rm{Au}} = 0.14$ and triaxiality $\gamma_{\rm{Au}} = 45^\circ$, inspired by low-energy nuclear structure models that favor a modest oblate deformation~\cite{Bally:2023dxi,Wu:1996zzb}.
-To isolate octupole deformation effects in $^{238}$U, we vary $\beta_{3,\rm{U}}$ from $0$ to $0.2$ while fixing $\beta_{2,\rm{U}} = 0.28$ and $\gamma_{\rm{U}} = 0^\circ$ (see Tab.~\ref{tab:1}).
-The effects of hexadecapole deformation are systematically tested by scanning $\beta_{4,\rm{U}}$ between $0$ and $0.09$~\cite{Bemis:1973zza,Zumbro:1984zz,Moller:2015fba}.
-Nucleon minimum distance in nuclei $d_{min}$ is 0.9 fm in these two collision systems.
-For each parameter configuration, $100$k--$400$k hydrodynamic events are generated, allowing for the precise determination of shape differences between these two species.
+To isolate the response to octupole correlations in $^{238}$U, we vary an effective octupole amplitude, denoted $\beta_{3,\rm{U}}$ from $0$ to $0.2$ while fixing $\beta_{2,\rm{U}} = 0.28$ and $\gamma_{\rm{U}} = 0^\circ$ in Eq.~\ref{eq:1} (Tab.~\ref{tab:1}).
+Hexadecapole effects are systematically tested by scanning $\beta_{4,\rm{U}}$ between $0$ and $0.09$~\cite{Bemis:1973zza,Zumbro:1984zz,Moller:2015fba}.
+The minimum nucleon distance in nuclei $d_{min}$ is 0.9 fm in these two collision systems.
+For each configuration, $100$k--$400$k high-statistic hydrodynamic events are generated, allowing the precise determination of shape differences between these two species.
 Each event is oversampled at least $100$ times during the UrQMD stage to ensure enough resolution for anisotropic flow vectors and minimize statistical fluctuations in the hadronic transport.

+$\beta_n$ parameterizes the intrinsic-shape component of the event-by-event initial geometry in deformed WS sampling.
+Mapping it to laboratory-frame spectroscopic observables requires additional nuclear-structure input, such as symmetry restoration or rotational model relations~\cite{Ryssens:2023fkv}, which is beyond the scope of this Letter.